THE NEVIN LAW FIRM

 Contesting a will can be stressful and emotionally-charged

 A will can help safeguard a family member’s assets and property when created properly, but there are circumstances in which the validity of a will come into question.
 If you find yourself in this situation, the process is complicated and revolves around a maze of Tennessee state law.
 The attorneys at The Nevin Law Firm approach these cases with compassion and understanding.
 We aim to lessen your stress, not add to it.
 Through personal attention and assertive advocacy, we help you stay true to the intentions of your loved one.

-With more than 40 years of experience, clients benefit from our estate administration knowledge and strategic savvy
+With 50 years of experience, clients benefit from our estate administration knowledge and strategic savvy

 The Nevin Law Firm’s clients are diverse and come to us with a variety of probate and estate administration issues:

 Families who believe their loved one was taken advantage of by another and pressured to distribute his or her assets in a manner inconsistent with prior estate plans